zzyAJohn/ajohn.top/docs/notes/cs61a/lab05.md

 :::

 ### Q5: Count Occurrences

-Implement , which takes an iterator , an integer , and a value .
-It returns the number of elements in the first elements of that are equal to .count_occurrencestnxntx
+Implement count_occurrences, which takes an iterator t, an integer n, and a value x.
+It returns the number of elements in the first n elements of t that are equal to x.

-You can assume that has at least elements.tn
+You can assume that t has at least n elements.

-Important: You should call on exactly times.
-If you need to iterate through more than elements, think about how you can optimize your solution.nexttnn
+**Important**: You should call next on t exactly n times.
+If you need to iterate through more than n elements, think about how you can optimize your solution.

 ```bash
 def count_occurrences(t, n, x):
     """Return the number of times that x is equal to one of the